 Cracked Pot Meditations – Tuesday is the Only Day One Can Live in the Moment

-Meditation for December 1st, 2016 Tuesday is the Only Day One Can Live in the Moment One of the common factors that all self-help, religious, and spiritual practices is living in the moment.
-There is one day a week that it is easier than others to live in the moment, and that is Tuesdays.
-If […]
+Meditation for December 1st Tuesday is the Only Day One Can Live in the Moment One common factor among self-help, religious, and spiritual practices is living in the moment.
+If you dwell too much on the past, you wake up in regret and shame, wishing you could have done things differently, or on your future […]

 Tuesday is the Only Day One Can Live in the Moment

-One of the common factors that all self-help, religious, and spiritual practices is living in the moment.
-There is one day a week that it is easier than others to live in the moment, and that is Tuesdays.
+One common factor among self-help, religious, and spiritual practices is living in the moment.
+If you dwell too much on the past, you wake up in regret and shame, wishing you could have done things differently, or on your future trip, and get wrapped up in anxiety about all the unknowns.
+Most days are hard to stay in the moment, but there is one day a week that it is easier than others to live in the moment, and that is Tuesdays.

 Wednesday

-I believe the shamans in Mongolia refer to Wednesdays as “hump day” because it being the very middle of the week.
-This is when people get anxious about the week ending.
-They can see Friday in their near future and the week is all down hill from here.
+I believe the shamans in Mongolia refer to Wednesdays as “hump day” because it is the very middle of the week.
+Wednesday is when people get anxious about the week ending.
+They can see Friday in their near future, but Monday is not far behind.
+And the week is all downhill from here.

 Thursday

 OMG!
 Tomorrow is Friday!
-How can anyone be able to pay attention to the moment when tomorrow is Friday?!?
+How can anyone pay attention to the moment when tomorrow is Friday?!?
+Thursday, or, as it’s commonly called, Friday’s Eve in the office, makes it really hard to be in the moment when the last day of the workweek is tomorrow.

 Friday